 How do we use cognitive science in our lessons?

-The programme has been designed in line with current educational research, draws on my first-hand experience in schools, and was further developed through user testing.
+The programme has been designed in line with current educational research and draws on my first-hand experience in schools.
+It was further developed through user testing.

 The diagnostic element of the programme, initiated through a preliminary ‘Mission Zero’ test and continued through ‘Post-Session Questions’ on the taught lesson, and ‘Forward Looking Questions’ on future undiagnosed Learning Objectives, means that students are directed to the lessons which will have the most impact for them.

-Our highly metacognitive programme asks students about their mindset, confidence and value in maths through Mission Zero.
-We also encourage students to reflect on their learning at the end of sessions, such as where they have made the most progress.
+Our programme asks students about their mindset, confidence and value in maths through Mission Zero.
+It is also designed to develop metacognition – our tutors ask students to think carefully about what strategies they are going to use, to monitor their progress and to reflect on their learning at the end of each session.

 Tutors are trained in cognitive load and variation theory, and more recently we have embedded Rosenshine’s ‘Principles of Instruction’ into our initial tutor training and continuous tutor development.